-The Group strives to implement simple yet effective systems of corporate governance in a way that helps shape strategy, monitors its implementation, balances support and challenge for management and the business and embeds a positive and open corporate culture throughout the Group.
+LUK strives to implement simple yet effective systems of corporate governance in a way that helps shape strategy, monitors its implementation, balances support and challenge for management and the business and embeds a positive and open corporate culture.
 The LUK Board aligns its systems of corporate governance with that of the Group where applicable.

 Good strategic debate and decision making remain central to the work of any board.
-At LUK we are fortunate in having a nimble strategy and a simple "flat" structure with a total employee headcount at 31 December 2018 of 86.
-This means that all our Directors have regular opportunities to meet with both the members of our management team and other employees within the business.
-That helps inform our Board's active understanding of the business, its needs and challenges.
+LUK is fortunate in having a nimble strategy and a simple "flat" structure with a total employee headcount at 31 December 2019 of 86.
+This means that all LUK Directors have regular opportunities to meet with both the members of the management team and other employees within the business.
+That helps inform the Board's active understanding of the business, its needs and challenges.

 Further to the requirements of Solvency II, UK regulated insurers are required to prepare an ORSA report.
-Both the management team and the Board have engaged fully with the ORSA process, and use it as a tool to help deepen our understanding of our business, better understand the risks and opportunities facing it and to refine and focus Lancashire's strategic thinking and priorities.
+Both the management team and the Board have engaged fully with the ORSA process, and use it as a tool to help deepen their understanding of the business, better understand the risks and opportunities facing it and to refine and focus LUK's strategic thinking and priorities.